CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![](./images/lab2-04-61.png)

-4. In the status bar, verify that the query has three columns and 10 rows.
+4. In the status bar, verify that the query has 3 columns and 10 rows.

 	![](./images/lab2-04-62n.png)